 Subject to Commence (Statutory) the Development having occurred after 1st September 2019, or if earlier the date when 499 Dwellings have been Occupied on the Site for the first time, no further Dwellings shall be brought into residential use or Occupation unless and until the location, extent and GPS coordinates of the Secondary School Site have been first approved in writing by the County Council.
 For the avoidance of doubt the requirements relating to the aforementioned calendar date in this paragraph (and any subsequent clauses where a calendar date is used as a trigger event) will have no effect if Commencement (Statutory) the Development has not occurred prior to the date as set out.

-As soon as reasonably practicable after the the date of the approval of the exact location and extent of the Secondary School Site under paragraph 30 above the restriction entered onto the Proprietorship Register of the titles in accordance with paragraph 29.3 above shall be removed and replaced with a duplicate restriction but only in relation to the land and titles subject of the aforementioned approved location.
+As soon as reasonably practicable after the date of the approval of the exact location and extent of the Secondary School Site under paragraph 26 above the restriction entered onto the Proprietorship Register of the titles in accordance with paragraph 25.3 above shall be removed and replaced with a duplicate restriction but only in relation to the land and titles subject of the aforementioned approved location.

-The Owners shall allow the County Council and its agents access to the Secondary School Site at all times and for all purposes, starting from the date of approval by the County Council of the Secondary School Site under paragraph 30 above, until an Adoptable Access has been provided to serve the school for all purposes and has been dedicated and adopted by the County Council.
+The Owners shall allow the County Council and its agents access to the Secondary School Site at all times and for all purposes, starting from the date of approval by the County Council of the Secondary School Site under paragraph 26 above, until an Adoptable Access has been provided to serve the school for all purposes and has been dedicated and adopted by the County Council.
 This paragraph shall not apply if and insofar as the County Council agrees in writing with the Owners’ Agent that satisfactory access to the Secondary School Site for all purposes required by the County Council is already available via a public highway.